 Financial Statements Singapore

 Financial statements (or otherwise known as annual report) are used by investors, financial analysts, the banks and various other users for different purpose.
+Financial statement is a report containing financial information about an organization.
 Basic understanding of different elements of the financial statements and the financial ratios are essential as they are records of the financial status of the business.